osudroid/osu-droid/README.md

 osudroid!relax is currently in development, it's updates are up to date with the osu!droid github repository, *except for the server*

+## Contributing

+Any contributions are free, and it's updated along with the debug `.apk` once done, don't worry

 ## License

 osudroid!relax is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0)